© William J. Bradford, Performance Management Consultants

 Some large organizations have successfully implanted a core model with varying definitions at different levels.
 For example, “Customer Focus” as a competence would have a different definition for a vice-president than it would for an entry level position.
 These models are helpful where there is longer term commitment to a strategic direction, a clear values proposition or a strong sense of what kind of organization will deliver competitive advantages in the future.

 A combined model may take elements from core, role and job family.
-In an attempt to be all things to all people, these models are complicated, difficult to work with and often mean nothing to anyone.
 There may be applications that make sense after serious thought and the development of a defensible rationale but success is rare.

 Combined models are difficult to design, articulate or communicate and can end up meaning little to anyone.